rmassidda/mcps-notes/chapters/ad-hoc-networks.md

 The DSR packets are standard IP packets that uses special flags in the option header.

 ## Ad-Hoc On-Demand Distance Vector (AODV)
-AODV is a project proposed in 1994 with the same goals of DSR, but the also integrates unicast, multicast and broadcast messages.
+AODV is a protocol with the same goals of DSR, but that also integrates unicast, multicast and broadcast messages.
 The assumptions are similar to the ones for DSR, the nodes must be cooperative but also the links must be bidirectional, this could be enforced by pruning unidirectional links.

 The protocol uses one route table for unicast and one for multicast.